 Why You Might Not Lose Weight While Running

 Sound familiar?
 Even though you feel like you are alone in this.
 It is one of our most popular posts, and every day we get emails about it.
-Even elite runners have to be conscious of this, and do not lose weight when they are training 90+ miles a week!
-Feel better now?
+Even elite runners have to be conscious of this, and do not lose weight running when they are training 90+ miles a week!

 Here’s the deal:

-While training for optimal performance on race day is the main focus for our coaches here at RunnersConnect, many of the athletes we coach set secondary goals to lose weight and generally desire to be healthier overall.
+While training for optimal performance on race day is the main focus for our coaches here at RunnersConnect, many of the athletes we coach set secondary goals to use running to lose weight and generally desire to be healthier overall.

 You might be wondering:

 What can I do to speedup the weight loss aspect of training?
 This is partly why I wrote this earlier post on losing weight while running.